Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 In fact, that's exactly how early audio formats such as WAV files stored music: a raw uncompressed list of numbers telling the speaker where to be from moment to moment.

 Sound may be a single varying variable, but the way we experience sound doesn't seem at all like that.
-We hear a whole *spectrum* of frequencies, all coming and going independently.
+We hear a spectrum of many frequencies, all coming and going independently.
 I think of this as one of the big mysteries of sound: how does a single up-and-down signal translate into a rich spectrum of many variables going up and down?
 Of course, this is one of those mysteries that we actually know the answer to.
 If you take raw audio, chunk it into pieces, and [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) each of the pieces, what comes out is (much closer to) what we hear: a spectrum of frequencies coming and going.